pariaghare/ecg_signal_classification/README.md

 This repository contains my master's thesis work completed at Amirkabir University of Technology (Tehran Polytechnic), Tehran, Iran.
 The thesis focuses on developing a machine learning model to accurately detect heart arrhythmias from ECG waveforms.

 ## Dataset
 The work utilizes the dataset from the 2017 Physionet Challenge, aimed at classifying single-lead ECG waveforms into one of four categories: Normal Sinus Rhythm, Atrial Fibrillation, Other Rhythm, or Noisy.
-The dataset comprises 12,186 ECG waveforms donated by AliveCor and represents data acquired across three generations of AliveCor's single-channel ECG devices.
-The recordings vary in length from 9 to 61 seconds, with an average duration of 30 seconds.

-### Dataset Details:
-- **Source:** 2017 Physionet Challenge
-- **Contributor:** AliveCor
-- **Number of Waveforms:** 12,186
-- **Duration:** 9 to 61 seconds (average 30 seconds)

 For more details and to download the dataset, visit [Physionet Challenge 2017](https://www.physionet.org/content/challenge-2017/1.0.0/training2017.zip).